sentinelfirewall/sentinel/README.md

-# Sentinel - fork of ConfigServer Firewall & Security
+# Sentinel Firewall - fork of ConfigServer Firewall & Security

 ⚡ The sudden shutdown of Configserver in 2025 has left a huge gap in our ecosystem.
 For years, ConfigServer Firewall (CSF) has been the backbone of server security for hosting providers and control panels —stable, feature-rich, and trusted by sysadmins everywhere.